Boeing wins $38 billion in orders, commitments from China

 Earlier on Wednesday, China's ICBC Financial Leasing Co, a unit of the Industrial and Commercial Bank of China 601398.SS, separately confirmed it will buy 30 of Boeing's 737-800 jets, worth $2.88 billion at list prices.

-Boeing also was due to announce an agreement to build a 737 completion centre in China that would finish, paint and deliver 737s built at Boeing's factory in Renton, Washington.
+Boeing also was due to announce an agreement to build a 737 completion center in China that would finish, paint and deliver 737s built at Boeing's factory in Renton, Washington.

 Machinist union members say they stand to lose work to China and some planned to protest on Wednesday.
 Boeing said on Tuesday it doesn't expect to lay off or reduce staff related to the 737 because of the new factory in China.